yashvendrachauhan/Digital-Alarm-clock-using-Lcd-16-2-/README.md

 3. LCD 16*2            120 indian rupees
 4. 10k resister        4.00 indian rupees
 5. 3 tactile switch    6 indian rupees
-6. 3v and 9v battery   30 rupees
+6. 3v and 9v battery   30 indian rupees
 and some jumper wire

 A total of 600 indian rupees arround 9-10 USD is required to make this project